Orphan pages are pretty much invisible to search engines and visitors.

 Q: How can I prevent orphan pages?

-A: The best way to avoid orphan pages is to make sure that your website is properly linked and organized.
+A: The best way is to make sure that your website is properly linked and organized.
 Additionally, you should regularly monitor your website for any broken links or redirects, and remove any outdated content.
-Finally, make sure to add internal links to all the important pages of your website so that search engine crawlers can find them easily.

 Before You Go